Jim-Heftypants/Hail-to-the-King/README.md

 These files are meant to be run with XCode, a Mac coding application for IOS development.
 Also, the only currently supported device type is the iPad Pro(11-inch) so if you want to play this on the XCode simulator, set the device to iPad Pro(11-inch).

+When downloading the code to test or run it, download the Battleheart Legacy 2 folder and Hail to the King.xcodeproj - the other files are extraneous.

 This game allows the player to control four different heroes as they battle enemies in real time.
 The heroes are meant to be used synergystically so as to best survive each level's onslaught of enemies.
 The heroes are on a quest to vanquish a mad king who brough the realm to ruin.